Chart Color Schemes

 Stanwell Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-No changes can impact an area's performance like modifications to local infrastructure, major projects, or planning initiatives.
-AreaSearch has identified zero projects that could potentially affect this region.
-Notable projects include the Illawarra Rail Resilience Plan, More Trains More Services Stage Two - Mortdale to Kiama Capital Works, South Pacific Offshore Wind Project, and Illawarra Offshore Wind Zone.
-The following list details those expected to be most relevant.
+No changes can impact an area's performance more than modifications to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 0 projects that may affect this area.
+Key projects include the Illawarra Rail Resilience Plan, More Trains More Services Stage Two - Mortdale to Kiama Capital Works, South Pacific Offshore Wind Project, and Illawarra Offshore Wind Zone, with the following list outlining those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.